pinehappi/DataDelve/README.md

 For more info on DataDelve, see this: https://devforum.roblox.com/t/3067950.

 # Contributing
 You can contribute by creating issues for bugs or feature requests.
+You may also contribute code.

 DataDelve uses custom syncing and building scripts made with Lune.

 See the [architecture overview](./ARCHITECTURE.md) for an overview of how this plugin is structured and how to build it.

-See the [contributing guide](./CONTRIBUTING.md) for how to contribute.
+See the [contributing guide](./CONTRIBUTING.md) for more on how to contribute.